j3ffyang/langchain_project_book/content/fundamentals/chains_n_retriever.md

 prompt = ChatPromptTemplate.from_template(template)
 ```

 Use the `mistralai/Mistral-7B-Instruct-v0.2` model through the Hugging Face platform's `HuggingFaceEndpoint` method remotely.
-Specify the model's keyword arguments to customize settings such as `temperature` and `max_new_token`.
+Specify the model's keyword arguments to customize settings such as `temperature` and `max_new_tokens`.
 Utilizing `HuggingFaceEndpoint` allows you to leverage the computational resources provided by Hugging Face, eliminating the need for substantial local computing capacity.

 ```py
 from langchain_community.llms import HuggingFaceEndpoint